 It’s even used to add a little zest to sushi and other savory dishes.

-Sugar apples are a unique looking and delicious tasting fruit, used for both its flavor and medicinal properties.
+Sugar apples are unique-looking and delicious-tasting fruits, used for both their flavor and medicinal properties.

 Popular in Malaysia and Vietnam, behind a sugar apple’s tough, scaled green-red rind is an utterly delicious segmented sweet and creamy pulp.

 The white or yellow flesh has a sweet, dessert-like taste and texture, similar to a creamy custard.
 It also has a pleasantly sweet aroma.